nanakwafo/web_scrapper/readme.md

 # Web Scapper that scraps off the Times Jobs Website for the latest jobs

-This get all the latest jobs from the Times Jobs Website and saves them in a text file every 1 minute.
+This get all the latest jobs from the Times Jobs Website and saves them in a text file.

 ## Requirement